pbek/QOwnNotes/README.md

 - notes are getting their name from the first line of the note text (just like in the ownCloud notes web-application) and the note text files are automatically renamed, if the the first line changes

 # Binaries
-So far I hosted a deb file for Linux of Sourceforge:
+So far I hosted a deb file for Linux on Sourceforge:
 <https://sourceforge.net/projects/qownnotes/>

 ## Upcoming features